Understanding and identifying abuse changes lives.

 What is Domestic Violence?

-Domestic violence or abuse (also referred to as intimate partner violence (IPV), dating abuse or relationship abuse) is a pattern of behavior in a relationship that is used to gain or maintain power and control over an intimate partner.
+Domestic violence or abuse is a pattern of behavior in a relationship that is used to gain or maintain power and control over another person.
 It does not have to be physical.
 Intimate partners may be married or not married; heterosexual, gay, lesbian, or transgender; living together, separated or dating.

 How does it begin?